Hedge funds prepare to mop up bad Spanish company loans

 Already the Spanish government has had to take European Union help in refinancing banks after their property losses, and analysts expect next year's ECB exercise to show a number of euro zone lenders need to raise more capital.

-Euro zone bank shares fell 2.5 percent after the ECB announcement, with Spanish lenders down 4 percent on average.
-Bankia led the decline, losing over 5 percent.
+Euro zone bank shares .SX7E fell 2.5 percent after the ECB announcement, with Spanish lenders down 4 percent on average.
+Bankia (BKIA.MC) led the decline, losing over 5 percent.

 Spain, which is on the brink of recovery after the 5-year slump, has high levels of private sector debt compared with countries such as Italy and Germany.
 Corporate and household debt amounts to 207 percent of economic output, according to Morgan Stanley, compared with a European average of 165 percent.